open-xchange/appsuite-middleware/documentation/mail/mail_compose.md

 ### Dedicated storage
 To have a dedicated file storage that is supposed to be used for uploaded attachments to not use the context-associated one, there is the opportunity to specify following configuration option:

-* ``com.openexchange.mail.compose.fileStorageId`` Specifies the identifier for a dedicated file storage that is supposed to be used for mail compose attachments.
+* ``com.openexchange.mail.compose.fileStorageId`` Specifies the numeric identifier (the one returned by the ``registerfilestore`` operation) for a dedicated file storage that is supposed to be used for mail compose attachments.
 By default that option empty, but config-cascade aware and reloadable.

 #### Register a dedicated file storage